Nishi-16-K/Python-Projects/README.md

 # Python-Projects
-This repository includes cool, simple and easy python projects anyone can build.
+This repository includes cool, simple and easy python projects which anyone can build.